 3.2 Practicing Farmers’ Trait Preference of Improved Sesame Production

 “A cluster-based approach offers several benefits, including increasing beneficiaries' involvement in choosing technologies that meet their preferences for sustainable technology diffusion and facilitating experience sharing, collaboration, resource efficiency, and input access for yield maximization” [1].
-Thus, practicing farmers identified six common preference parameters to compare improved variety (YLM 66) with local variety.
-The parameters were weighted according to their importance to be used as comparison, then technology with greater percentage from the total was selected as primary choice.
-The overall weighted ranking matrix result shows that improved sesame variety (YLM 66) was the first choices of practicing farmers in all parameters.
-The production practice of sesame is with irrigation by flooding irrigation system, practicing farmers’ given high score for early maturation, disease resistance, high yielding and marketability of improved sesame as compared to the locally available sesame variety (Table 2).
+Thus, practicing farmers identified six common preference parameters to compare the improved variety (YLM 66) with the local variety.
+The parameters were weighted according to their importance to be used as a comparison, then the technology with the greatest percentage from the total was selected as the primary choice.
+The overall weighted ranking matrix result shows that the improved sesame variety (YLM 66) was the first choice of practicing farmers in all parameters.
+The production practice of sesame is with irrigation by a flooding irrigation system, which practices farmers gave a high score for early maturation, disease resistance, high yielding, and marketability of improved sesame as compared to the locally available sesame variety (Table 2).

+Table 2.
+Preference of practicing farmers on improved variety (YLM 66) and local variety